injuniesaegi/-tyoutstatement/README.md

 # -tyoutstatement
-Spread a spam rending hashtag and spread hate toward someone
+Spread a hateful # about ty